romeq/jump/index.md

-Jump
-Easy alternative for long path aliases in shell configuration files (boring).
+Alternative for long path aliases in shell configuration files.

 ## Motivation
 You may just want a faster way to navigate in your filesystem chaos (like I did), or just get rid of always making alias for a path in your shell configuration file.
 This software is exactly for that.

-I've noticed [`weezel`](https://github.com/weezel) has made same kind of project, and thought it would be fun to create it myself.
+I've noticed [weezel](https://github.com/weezel) has made same kind of project, and thought it would be fun to create it myself.
 Credits to him.
 I don't exactly want to *copy* him in this project, but to practice my skills as I haven't done much with C.